wiktor-obrebski/SublimeJavaCompiler/README.md

     JavaC: Clear Project

-First two just compile current file and make output in this same directory (and run if needed).
-Second one working only with prepared project.
-It should looking for 'settings.sublime-javac' file, load configuration from it and compile full project (and run if needed).

-Settings format (js):
+## Installation

+Move to you "Sublime 2 Text" packages folder and clone this repository to it:
+    git clone git@github.com:psychowico/SublimeJavaCompiler.git

+## Configuration

+When you trying compile simple java file, you should just use *JavaC: Compile Current File* or *JavaC: Compile & Run Current File* options.
+When you want compile full project, more complex, with namespaces, libraries etc. you need add to project configuration file.
+When you run *JavaC: Compile Current Project* command JavaC offer you to generate project configuration file.
+It will be *settings.sublime-javac*.

     {
         "project_name"      : "HelloWorld",
         "output_dir"        : "output",
         "sources_dir"       : "src",
         "resources"         : [],
         "libs"              : [],
         "entry_file"        : "Test/HelloWorld.java",
         "entry_point"       : "Test.HelloWorld"
     }